ElhaiAgassi/OOP_Ex2/README.md

 When creating a new instance of the CustomExecutor class, it initializes a new PriorityBlockingQueue, creates a fixed thread pool using Executors.newFixedThreadPool(), creates a scheduled thread pool using Executors.newScheduledThreadPool(), schedules a task that kills excess idle threads, and sets the atomic boolean shutdown to false.

+When we want to execute a task, we can use the CustomExecutor class's submit() method to add it to the queue.
+The CustomExecutor will then take care of getting a thread from the pool and running the task.

-The class provides the submit method:
+The submit method:
 - A Task instance
 - An operation that may return a value.
 It will then be used for creating a Task instance
 - An operation that may return a value and a TaskType.
 It will then be used for creating a